MRI Scan Reads And Interpretations From $48 Per Study

 Types Of MRI Studies And MRI Tests Read And Interpreted By NDI Radiologists

-National Diagnostic Imaging provides MRI (Magnetic Resonance Imaging) imaging scan interpretations, MRI radiology reading services, MRI diagnostic imaging reporting, full body MRI scan interpretations, brain MRI reads and secondary MRI reads (second opinions) via teleradiology in all 50 states.
+National Diagnostic Imaging provides MRI (Magnetic Resonance Imaging) imaging scan interpretations, MRI radiology reading services, MRI diagnostic imaging reporting, full body MRI scan interpretations and brain MRI reads via teleradiology in all 50 states.

 The easiest way to get access to teleradiology services in the United States is to call National Diagnostic Imaging at 1-800-950-5257 or email info@ndximaging.com.